 5. And They Might Shake, Too

-Shaky hands is a common problem as we get older – it’s not the same as Parkinson’s, but is caused by essential tremor, a more common nerve disorder affecting 1 in 5 people over 65.
+Shaky hands is a common problem as we get older - it’s not the same as Parkinson's, but is caused by essential tremor, a more common nerve disorder affecting 1 in 5 people over 65.
 An unsteady hand can make drinking from glasses and cups more difficult, so that much needed cup of tea might end up all over your lap.
-Luckily, you can literally give yourself a hand – our duo cup handle gives your favourite mug an extra handle for support.
+Luckily, you can literally give yourself a hand - our Hand Steady Cup Holder gives your favourite mug an extra handle for support.

 6. Eating Will Get Tougher